openspyrit/spyrit-examples/README.md

 ##  List of research contributions

-Here are some of research contributions based on the spyrit.
-All of them target computational optics image reconstruction problems, with a focus on single-pixel acquisition.
+Here are some of research contributions based on the SPYRIT toolbox.
+All of them address computational optics image reconstruction problems, with a focus on single-pixel acquisition.

 ### 2021